crazyboycjr/nethint/scripts/testbed/environment/README.md

 ```

-To simply the configuration, I use default network created by libvirt to
+To simplify the configuration, I use the default network created by libvirt to
-allow internet access (SNAT).
-But this would now allow the VMs to reach
+allow the internet access (SNAT).
+But that would not allow the VMs to reach
 each other.
-To allow this, configure correct IP addresses for the rdma
+To allow this, I configure a correct IP address for the rdma
 interface and use that for interconnection.
 The switch has already been
-configuration to support this.
+configured to support this.

-A bunch of things I decide to setup later after all VMs have been booted are that
+A bunch of things I decide to setup later after all VMs have been booted are
 1. add many sshkeys to these VMs
 2. generate a script for each VM to bring up and set different IP
    address for the rdma interface.